Evrard Zag

-Hugues Evrard Zagbayou (born 14 May 1990), better known as just Evrard Zag, is an Ivorian professional footballer who plays as a midfielder for Portuguese club Leixões.
+Hugues Evrard Zagbayou (born 14 May 1990), better known as just Evrard Zag, is an Ivorian former professional footballer who played as a midfielder.

 Professional career

 Zag began his senior career with the Ivorian club ASEC Mimosas in 2008, before moving to Portugal with Oliveirense in 2014.
 After a stint with Salgueiros, he moved to Vizela in 2017.
 He made his professional debut with Vizela in a 2–1 LigaPro win over Oliveirense on 12 September 2020.

 International career

 Zag debuted for the Ivory Coast national team in a 2–0 2014 African Nations Championship qualification win over Nigeria on 27 July 2013.